 Reading

-...
-At Cranbrook Primary, children are taught to read independently using a variety of methods and schemes.
-They are introduced to a wide range of attractive and stimulating books in class book corners, and the school library, including classics, and modern literature from other cultures.
+At Cranbrook Primary, children are are introduced to a wide range of attractive and stimulating books in class book corners, and the school library, including classics, and modern literature from other cultures.
 Regular visits are made to our local library.
 Open our Core Text Map to see the texts children cover during their time at Cranbrook Primary School.
 Please click here to see the texts we share across our curriculum. |

 ..